-Board management software helps boards and their management teams manage the board’s needs more efficiently and securely than with generic tools such as email, word documents, spreadsheets and dropbox.
+Board management software helps boards and their management teams manage the board’s needs more efficiently and securely than generic tools like email, word documents, spreadsheets and dropbox.

 It falls into two broad categories:

-- Corporate portals, which have been around for 15 years and serve enterprise boards with price points starting from $10,000 per annum.
-Portals typically focus on document management, distribution and security and predominantly serve board members.
+- Corporate portals have been around for 15 years and serve enterprise boards with price points starting from $10,000 per annum.
+A board portal typically focuses on document management, distribution and security, and predominantly serves board members.

-2. Board management software is a newer category aimed at small-medium business / enterprise and not for profits that haven’t been able to justify the expense of a corporate portal.
-Board software typically delivers broader value as both a workflow tool and document repository – serving both board member and management needs across the board cycle.
+- Board management software is a newer category aimed at Small-Medium business / enterprise and Not for Profits who can't justify the expense of a corporate portal.
+A secure board software typically delivers broader value as both a workflow tool and document repository – serving both board members and management's needs across the board cycle.

-Both portals and software are delivered as cloud software and key benefits include:
+Board management software is delivered as cloud software, and key benefits include:

-- Up to 50% less work for the management team to support the board process
+- More effective meeting management: up to 50% less work for the management team to support the board process

-- Increased security of sensitive and confidential information
+- A secure board portal provides increased protection of sensitive and confidential information

 - Greater visibility, discipline and speed on board action items – converting precious board attention into results

-- Easier for chairs to manage the board process – allowing more time and energy for the big discussions and decisions
+- Easier for chairs to manage the board process – allowing more time and energy for the big discussions and more focus on decision-making

 - Better board practice such as a tighter focus on key decisions and discussions